pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/README.md

 ## Insert into the table

-You don't have to remember the order of the columns you created, but you have to match the order when inserting:
+You don't have to remember the order of the columns you created, but you have to match the order when inserting data into the table.

 ```SQL
 INSERT INTO